alperkan1/BATTEL-SHIP-PJ3-/README.md

 </details>

 ### iii.
 Miss
-- For every miss you get "-" on the board and a massage to inform you that you have missed.
+- For every miss you get "-" on the board and a message to inform you that you have missed.

 <details><summary>Miss</summary>
 <img src="assets/IMAGE/incorrect.JPG">